uduakabaci/Paisley/README.md

 - `FROM_EMAIL:` The email that will be used as the `from email` in email header.
 - `ASSETS_URL:` Absolute link to the mail-data directory
 - `VIEWS_DIR:` Link to the mail-data directory
-- `USERNAME:` Your SMTP mail server username
+- `LOGIN:` Your SMTP mail server username
 - `PASSWORD:` Your SMTP mail server password
 - `HOST:` Your SMTP mail server host
 - `PORT:` Your SMTP mail server port